 Students may enter the Ph.D. program only in the fall.
 Applicants must present evidence of a baccalaureate degree or its equivalent, or show that they can expect such a degree by the time they begin graduate work.
 The University requires that applicants utilize the CollegeNet on-line application system.
 Applicants must upload a personal statement and their transcript (unofficial or official) from each university attended.
 If an applicant is accepted into our program then they must provide an official transcript mailed directly to the Graduate School of Arts and Sciences.
 Three letters of recommendation are also required, usually from professors who can judge the student's potential for high-quality academic work.
 Results of the Graduate Record Examination (GRE) must also be submitted.
 This test should be taken as early as possible to ensure that the results are received in time to be considered by the admissions committee.
 Our GRE institution-department code is 2926-1801.
 International students must submit a TOEFL score unless they have or will receive an undergraduate degree from a college/university in the US, Canada, UK, Australia, New Zealand, South Africa, or Ireland or they have completed, at the time of application, four semesters of graduate study at an institution in the above mentioned countries.

-The program's goal is to admit 20 to 25 students a year.
-Applicants should be aware that the admissions committee reviews a large number of applications (over 800 last year).
+The program's goal is to admit 16 students a year.
+Applicants should be aware that the admissions committee reviews a large number of applications (over 600 last year).
 Our decisions on admission and financial aid are facilitated when application materials are clearly presented, well written, and concise.
 The committee tries to form an image of the intellectual and personal qualities of applicants, and then admits those who seem most likely to do high quality work.
-All applicants are encouraged to provide additional information that might help the admissions committee in their task.
+All applicants are encouraged to provide a personal statement (see below) and any additional information that might help the admissions committee in their task.
 For example, students might wish to submit research papers that they have written or a description of some major job experience related to economic analysis.

 Proficiency in mathematics is crucial for successful completion of the first year of study, in the Department of Economics, at the University of Pennsylvania.